nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### 3.3.2 Editing the Data File

 EduManage data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Users are not advised to edit the data file directly.

 <box type="warning" seamless>